 Oglethorpe students may apply for transient student status, which will allow them to earn a cumulative maximum of 16 hours of credit for classes taken at other accredited institutions.
 The combined total of transfer and transient credit hours cannot exceed 64 semester hours.
 Students must be in academic and financial good standing with Oglethorpe University.
 Transient approval will not be granted to take a course at metro-Atlanta area colleges when the course is readily available at Oglethorpe as determined by student's academic advisor and the chair of the relevant division.
-Courses in which an unsatisfactory grade ("D+"," "D", "F", "FA" or "WF") was received at Oglethorpe may not be retaken at another institution without the explicit approval of the student's advisor, the chair of the relevant division and the associate provost.
-Students are permitted to take courses as transients only when the coursework is scheduled to be completed within the confines of a normal academic semester or quarter.
+Courses in which an unsatisfactory grade ("D+"," "D", "F", "FA" or "WF") was received at Oglethorpe may not be retaken at another institution without the explicit approval of the student's advisor, the chair of the relevant division and the course work is scheduled to be completed within the confines of a normal academic semester or quarter.
 Self-paced courses and courses which potentially span multiple terms are prohibited.